Mahira Khan: Early life and education

 Mahira Khan was born on 21 December 1984 into a Muhajir family in Karachi, Sindh, Pakistan.
 In an online interview with Reham Khan, she said that her parents are Urdu-speaking Pathans.
 Her father, Hafeez Khan, was born in Delhi during the British Raj and migrated to Pakistan after the partition of India.
 She has a younger brother, Hissan Khan, who is a journalist and entrepreneur.

 She received her early education at Foundation Public School, where she completed her A-Levels.
 At the age of seventeen, she moved to California in the United States for higher education and enrolled at Santa Monica College.
 Mahira was the first woman in her family to travel abroad alone.
 She later said that living in the United States on her own helped her become "strong and independent."
 She then enrolled at the University of Southern California for a master's degree in English literature.
 During this period, she worked part-time as a cashier at Rite Aid.
 Reflecting on the experience, she said: "I used to mop floors, clean floors, run the till and shut the store at night."
-After completing her first year, Mahira decided to pursue her interest in acting and left her studies, returning to Pakistan.
+After completing her first year, Khan decided to pursue her interest in acting and left her studies, returning to Pakistan.

 Career

 Early work (2006–2011)

-Mahira Khan began her career in 2006 as a video jockey at MTV Pakistan, where she hosted the live show Most Wanted five days a week.
+Khan began her career in 2006 as a video jockey at MTV Pakistan, where she hosted the live show Most Wanted five days a week.
 She later hosted Weekend with Mahira on AAG TV in 2008, which featured interviews with celebrities.

 In 2011, she made her film debut with a supporting role in Bol, directed by Shoaib Mansoor.
 She played Ayesha, a friend of the lead character, and the film became one of Pakistan's highest-grossing films at the time.
 The success of the film marked her transition from television presenter to actor.